 This randomised controlled trial will compare long-term GnRH analogues (hormones which temporarily stop the ovaries producing oestrogen, ‘medical menopause’) with added HRT compared to keyhole surgery in women who experience recurrence of endometriosis pain after surgery, but who wish to preserve their fertility.

 Find out more: Eligibility to take part includes having recurrent pain following laparoscopic treatment for endometriosis and being 21 – 49 years old.
-Further information including how to take part can be found on the REGAL website.
+Further information including study sites and how to take part can be found on the REGAL website.

 Deep Infiltrating Endometriosis: Management by Medical Treatment Versus Early Surgery